Designing Surveys for Children

 Online

-In this workshop, we will delve into the art and science of crafting surveys tailored specifically for children, ensuring that their voices are heard and their perspectives are accurately captured.
+In this workshop, we will focus on designing surveys specifically for children, ensuring their voices are represented and their perspectives accurately captured.

 Whether you’re an educator, researcher, or professional in child-related fields, this workshop offers valuable insights and practical skills to create age-appropriate surveys that yield meaningful data.
 We will explore well-established quality assurance steps, including child-friendly survey design principles and ethical procedures to collect data from children.